Increase your chess rating: 3 things that will increase your rating

 What should you do?

-Kotov suggested to pick few (2-3) best moves that are possible in the position.
 These are called candidate moves.
 Then, we only need to calculate 2-3 lines that arise after one of the candidate moves is played.
 This approach simplifies the calculation complexity and saves time.
 Instead of calculating some random variations, you will only focus on the strongest, thus the most important continuations.

-How deep you can calculate the variation depends on your calculation ability.
+How deep you can calculate the variation depends on your calculation ability (this post is about how to improve your calculation ability).
 That can also be improved by training.
 Solving tactics problems (5-7 movers) in your head, just looking at the initial position without moving the pieces is one of the most effective approaches.

-First find the candidate moves and then try calculating the variations in your head.
-Think of each problems as a position that arose in a tournament game.
+What should you do to improve positional play?
 Analyze and study typical middle game positions that frequently arise in the game:

 1. Pawn majority on one side of the board